Roots Run Deep

 - Maui Electric received over $1 million in U.S. Department of Agriculture funds to help fund solar for rural families on Molokai in 2003.

 - Maui Electric signed an agreement to buy power from a 30-megawatt wind farm at Kaheawa Pastures in 2004.

 - In 2006, Kaheawa Wind Partners new 30-megawatt wind farm on Maui became Hawaii's largest wind farm to date.

 - Maui Electric provided Lanai residents with energy from the largest single-site solar farm in Hawaii, La Ola Solar Farm in 2009.

-- Kaheawa Wind II, a 21 megawatt wind farm began commercial operation in 2012.
+- The Auwahi Wind and Kaheawa Wind II 21-megawatt wind farms began commercial operation in 2012.

 - In 2012, The Solar Electric Power Association recognized Hawaii’s utilities as national leaders in integrating renewable solar energy.
 Maui Electric ranked 6th among utilities nationally for adding new solar power on a per customer basis.

 - Two of four oil-fired units at Kahului Power Plant were deactivated in 2014 due to the increased amount of renewable energy for generation and more efficient and declining electricity use by customers.

 - In 2016, Maui Electric ranks 8th among nation’s top utilities for connecting the most solar watts per customer to the grid.

 - In 2018 the 2.87 MW Kuia Solar in West Maui and 2.87 MW South Maui Renewable on Haleakala Ranch came online, adding to Maui County’s renewable energy portfolio.